m1981/mychat/doc_interfaces.md

 1. Accept POST requests with the standardized request body
 2. Extract the `formattedRequest` and `apiKey` from the request
-3. Initialize the appropriate AI provider client
+3. Initialize the appropriate client adapter using `ProviderClientFactory`
-4. Forward the request to the external API
+4. Forward the request to the external API through the client adapter
 5. Format the response according to the standardized response contract
 6. Handle errors and return appropriate error responses